Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 {% include caption.html url="/imgs/munchrant/slig.png" description="The same can more or less be said about this Slig model too." %}

-But sadly the pretty models aren't impressive enough to fix the glaring issue: The game simply looks washed out.
+But sadly the pretty models aren't impressive enough to fix the glaring issue: the game simply looks washed out.
 What I mean by this is that unlike the original two games, which took some heavy artistic liberties with the palettes and thus were able to give different areas main colors (for instance, the majority of RuptureFarms is brown, Necrum Mines is blue, Slig Barracks is green and so on), in Munch everything looks quite samey.
-Outside areas are all lush green meadows, Industrialist facilities are all gray concrete-jungles, there's no immediate association to the area you're in, unlike in the Abe games.
+Outside areas are all lush green meadows, Industrialist facilities are all gray concrete jungles; there's no immediate association to the area you're in, unlike in the Abe games.

 {% include caption.html url="/imgs/munchrant/mocomp.jpg" description="Two levels from very different parts of the game, but it's hard to even tell them apart." %}